 Newfields: A Place for Nature & the Arts

-Location: 4000 Michigan Rd, Indianapolis, IN 46208
+Location: 4000 Michigan Road, Indianapolis

-The Virginia B. Fairbanks Art & Nature Park is one of the most unique parks in Indy.
-After a short hike into the meadow, you will spot your first massive art installation.
-The sculptures feel like playgrounds and art at the same time.
-My family spends afternoons wandering the trails around the lake, spotting art, and letting the kids run.
+The 100 Acres is one of the more unusual parks in Indy.
+After a short hike into the meadow, you’ll spot your first massive art installation.
+The sculptures feel like playgrounds and art at the same time, which is part of why kids actually like it.
+My family spends afternoons wandering the trails around the lake, spotting art and letting the kids run.

-Ticket Info: discovernewfields.org/tickets-and-pricing
+Ticket info: discovernewfields.org/tickets-and-pricing

 Indianapolis Motor Speedway Museum

-Ticket Info: imsmuseum.org/tickets/
+Ticket info: imsmuseum.org/tickets/

 Midtown Plaza Carmel

-Location: 365 Monon Blvd, Carmel, IN 46032
+Location: 365 Monon Blvd., Carmel

-Related Article: Top 15 Things to Do in Carmel with Kids
+Related article: Top 15 Things to Do in Carmel with Kids

 Fishers AgriPark